chipKIT32/pic32-Arduino-USB-Bootloader-original/readme.txt

 out the USB, and you can configure avrdude or MPIDE to talk to it.
 You install the bootloader on your MCU using a Pickit3 or equivalent.

-You need to install the cpustick.inf file to talk to the CDC/ACM port on Windows (using the Microsoft driver usbser.sys -- the inf file just binds a human-readable name "CPUStick" to the VID/PID used by the CDC/ACM port).
+You need to install the Stk500v2.inf file to talk to the CDC/ACM port on Windows (using the Microsoft driver usbser.sys -- the inf file just binds a human-readable name "Stk500v2" to the VID/PID used by the CDC/ACM port).
-Just right-click on cpustick.inf and select Install.
+Just right-click on Stk500v2.inf and select Install.

 You can then use MPIDE to talk to the CDC/ACM port -- reset the board before uploading your sketch (you have 10 seconds to get to the upload or else the